skleinjung/shift/docs/design.md

 * Static content inserted into the random dungeon, including scripted events referred to in the game's design as *vignettes*
 * Interaction between the player character, his employer, and other residents of the wizard's tower
 * Possibly a letter or journal entrusted to the player character (narrator) at the conclusion of the main plot

+The story will not be strictly linear, but will contain a few key branch points that will determine the final ending a player receives.
+These branch points are tied to expedition outcomes, and a particular branch may be chosen based on the following criteria:

+* whether an expedition's objectives were completed or failed
+* whether the player accepts or refuses to complete some expeditions

+The working notes on the game's actual narrative are in the [project's Wiki]([./story.md](https://github.com/skleinjung/shift/wiki/Story)). (**WARNING: Spoilers**)

 ## Player Character Attributes